 Virginia Sickness and Disability Program (VSDP)

 - Maternity/paternity - For absences due to pregnancy, personal and family, annual, holiday or leave without pay may be used by the childbearing parent to cover the 7 day waiting period.
 After 7 calendar days of absence, short-term disability covers the time they are medically disabled, which is typically 6 weeks.
-Additional time taken after the STD claim is closed may be covered by requesting parental leave.
-Parental leave may be used to supplement reduced income replacement disability benefits.
-Paternity leave is covered by the parental leave benefit
+Additional time taken after the STD claim is closed may be covered by parental leave, if the employee is eligible.
+Eligible employees may also use parental leave to supplement reduced income replacement disability benefits.
+Paternity leave is covered by the parental leave benefit for eligible employees.

-- Adoption/foster care – Parental leave may be used for adoption, foster care or a legal custodial arrangement.
-The employee is provided 320 hours (8 weeks) at 100% income replacement.
-If additional time off is requested and approved, employees may use up to 33 percent of their existing sick leave balance, or personal and family, annual, holiday or leave without pay
+- Adoption/foster care – Eligible employees may use parental leave for placement of a child(ren) for adoption, foster care or legal custody.
+If additional time off is requested and approved, employees may use up to 33 percent of their existing sick leave balance, or personal and family, annual, holiday or leave without pay once parental leave is exhausted.

 Traditional Sick Leave Plan (TSLP) Participants